FRAUD AND EXTORTION

 We were charged for an extra night in the expensive hotel.

 After this 7 country fiasco ended, I submitted a report to the FB group Every Passport Stamp without naming her.
 She had already been expelled from EPS for getting financial gains from trips she organized.
 I was kicked out of the Vancouver FB chat group.
-I asked a common traveller friend from Vancouver who saw E regularly about what she was saying about me.
+I asked a common traveller friend who saw E regularly about what she was saying about me.
 “Did you see what he wrote about me?”

 She still had about 25 countries on her way to 193 which she finally finished in December 2023.

-I feel very disappointed about being cheated so badly in Niger, both by E but also our guide.
+I feel very disappointed about being cheated so badly in Niger, both by E and also our guide.
 The eight of us – all supposedly friends – did not see Gerewol, a world-class spectacle only because E wanted to pay nothing.
 She had no qualms, regrets or guilt about scamming her friends.

 I wonder if she still has Adamou’s wedding ring as a souvenir.